jafaryor/algorithms-and-data-structures/src/data-structures/flow-network/readme.md

 An edge of the flow network can admit an amount of additional flow equal to the edge’s capacity  minus the flow on that  edge.
 If that  value is positive,  we place that  edge  into `G_f` with  a  “residual  capacity”  of `c_f(u, v) = c(u, v) - f(u, v)`.
 The  only  edges  of `G` that  are  in `G_f` are  those  that  can  admit  more  flow;  those edges `(u, v)` whose flow equals their capacity have `c_f(u, v) = 0`, and they are not in `G_f`.

-The residual  network `G_f` may also contain  edges that  are not  inG,however.As an algorithm manipulates the flow, with the goal of increasing the total flow, it might need to decrease the flow on a particular edge.
+The residual  network `G_f` may also contain  edges that  are not  in `G`, however.As an algorithm manipulates the flow, with the goal of increasing the total flow, it might need to decrease the flow on a particular edge.
 In order to represent a possible decrease of a positive flow `f(u, v)` on an edge in `G`, we place an edge `(v, u)` into `G_f` with residual capacity `c_f(v, u) = f(u, v)` - that is, an edge that can admit flow in the opposite direction to `(u, v)`, at most canceling out the flow on `(u, v)`.
 These reverse edges in the residual network allow an algorithm to send back flow it  has  already  sent  along  an  edge.
 Sending  flow back  along  an  edge  is  equivalent to decreasing the flow on the edge,  which is a necessary operation in many algorithms.

 More formally, suppose that we have a flow network `G = (V, E)` with source `s` and sink `t`.
 Let `f` be a flow in `G`, and consider a pair of vertices `u, v ∈ V`.
 We define the __residual capacity__ `c_f(u, v)` by